reactive-python/reactpy-django/docs/src/reference/hooks.md

 Store or retrieve a `#!python dict` containing arbitrary data specific to the connection's `#!python User`.

-This hook is useful for storing user-specific data, such as preferences, settings, or any generic key-value pairs.
+This hook is useful for storing user-specific data, such as preferences or settings.

 User data saved with this hook is stored within the `#!python REACTPY_DATABASE`.